JAMES PEARCE MA JP

 1819 – 1898

-James Peace, the son of Rev. Pearce of the Congregationalist Church in West Street (now the URC), so prized the Victorian values of total abstinence from alcohol and tobacco that he was inspired to build the Cliveden Temperance Hotel in Queen Street, and the establish the Maidenhead Tent of Rechabites.
+James Pearce, the son of Rev. Pearce of the Congregationalist Church in West Street (now the URC), so prized the Victorian values of total abstinence from alcohol and tobacco that he was inspired to build the Cliveden Temperance Hotel in Queen Street, and the establish the Maidenhead Tent of Rechabites.

 With money lent to him by Mrs Crauford, he opened the Crauford Hall College in Marlow Road.
 His wife, Mary Brown, was a schoolmistress and helped him run it.